 In Einstein's theory of relativity, there is a crucial difference between massless and massive particles: All massless particles must travel at the speed of light, whereas massive particles can never attain this ultimate speed.
 But, how do massive particles arise?
 Higgs proposed that the vacuum contains an omnipresent field that can slow down some (otherwise massless) elementary particles—like a vat of molasses slowing down a high-speed bullet.
 Such particles would behave like massive particles traveling at less than light speed.
 Other particles—such as the photons of light—are immune to the field: They do not slow down and remain massless.

 Although the Higgs field is not directly measurable, accelerators can excite this field and “shake loose” detectable particles called Higgs bosons.
-So far, experiments using the world's most powerful accelerators have not observed any Higgs bosons, but indirect experimental evidence suggests that particle physicists are poised for a profound discovery.
+Scientists on experiments at the Large Hadron Collider declared the discovery of the Higgs boson in 2012.

 Editor's note: This article has been updated to reflect the discovery of the Higgs boson.